-- [CO1] Understand and explain the basic notions of Quantum Computing-including Quantum Bits and registers, Quantum Evolution, Quantum Circuits, Quantum Teleportation and the basic Quantum Algorithms known at the present time. - [CO2] Identify the essential difference between the classical paradigm and the quantum paradigm of computation and appreciate why quantum computers can solve currently intractable problems - [CO3] Work with Quantum Simulator like Revkit 1.3, JQuantumetc to design and verify different quantum circuits.
+- [CO1] Understand and explain the basic notions of Quantum Computing-including Quantum Bits and registers, Quantum Evolution, Quantum Circuits, Quantum Teleportation and the basic Quantum Algorithms known at the present time. - [CO2] Identify the essential difference between the classical paradigm and the quantum paradigm of computation and appreciate why quantum computers can solve currently intractable problems - [CO3] Work with Quantum Simulator like Revkit 1.3, JQuantumetc to design and verify different quantum circuits. - [CO4] Understand the classes of problems that can be expected to be solved well by quantum computers.

 Criteria Description Maximum Marks

 Continuous Internal Internal Examination 20

 Assessment (CIA) Attendance 5

 Assignment 5

 End Semester End Semester Examination 70

 Examination(ESE)

 Total 100

-Attendance is required to be maintained by a up the End Semester examination.
-I types of leaves including medical
+Attendance A minimum of 75% Attendance is required to be maintained by a

+student to be qualified for taking up the End Semester examination.

+The allowance of 25% includes all types of leaves including medical

+leaves.